sajaji/SurgeBook/README.md

-I have build a Social Media Web Application for Surge Global called SurgeBook.
+I have build a Social Media Web Application SurgeBook.